It’s Sept. 15 and that means Hispanic Heritage Month is upon us.

 Over 30% of Central Florida’s population identifies as Hispanic or Latino.

 Every Sept.
 15th, we mark the start of National Hispanic Heritage Month in the U.S., a monthlong event which recognizes and celebrates Hispanic culture and traditions.

-Each year, Americans observe the month from September 15 to October 15 in celebrating of the Hispanic cultures from around the world and that now make up a significant part of the United States.
-The nation’s 60.6 million Hispanics represent 18.5 percent of the total population, according to 2019 U.S. Census figures.
+Americans observe the month from Sept.
+15 to Oct.
+15 in celebrating of the Hispanic cultures from around the world and that now make up a significant part of the U.S. The nation’s 60.6 million Hispanics represent 18.5% of the total population, according to 2019 U.S. Census figures.

 It’s a time to celebrate the people, history, music, food and contributions of Americans with Hispanic heritage from Spain, Mexico, Central and South Americas, and the Caribbean.